richardschoen/howtostuff/nodejs20_register.md

 ```

 ## nodejs20 can now be set as an alternative
-Set nodejs20 as an default version:
+Set nodejs20 as the default node version:
 ```alternatives  --set node /QOpenSys/pkgs/lib/nodejs20/bin/node```

 ## Check the default node version now